First Time Massage

 Massage has its greatest benefits over time.
 The therapeutic effects of massage are cumulative, so the more often a person gets a massage, the better they will feel and the more quickly one’s body will respond.
 From one session to the next, relaxation deepens as the chronic patterns of stress in the body are affected and released.
 These changes are readily felt in day-to-day life as well, which adds another dimension of reinforcement.

 Some people may have no visible reaction to massage while others may experience bruising or swelling.
 Some people just bruise easily, plain and simple.
-It maybe lack of iron or lack of other vitamins in the body that can cause bruising, even with the smallest pressure, they may see a slight welt.
 This is not because the therapist hurt them in any way; it’s just their bodies’ natural reaction to the breaking down of tissues in the skin.
 A Swedish Massage or another lighter pressure massage would be the best choice for someone that knows they are sensitive and bruise easily, as opposed to a Deep Tissue massage which would be a very firm pressure and may cause abrasions on someone with sensitive tendencies.

 Get In Touch